 Being part of a team and representing my country was something I thought I’d lost forever.
 It was the greatest week of my life.

-Help for Heroes ambassador JJ Chalmers joined the Royal Marines Reserve in 2005 while at university, transferring to regular service in 2010.
+Help for Heroes Patron JJ Chalmers joined the Royal Marines Reserve in 2005 while at university, transferring to regular service in 2010.

 A year later, he was serving in Helmand Province, Afghanistan, when he suffered life-changing injuries from an IED blast.
 JJ lost two fingers and suffered facial and leg injuries in the incident, and his right elbow was badly damaged.